prometheus/prometheus/README.md

 ## More information

 * Godoc documentation is available via [pkg.go.dev](https://pkg.go.dev/github.com/prometheus/prometheus).
-Due to peculiarities of Go Modules, v2.x.y will be displayed as v0.x.y.
+Due to peculiarities of Go Modules, v3.y.z will be displayed as v0.3y.z (the y in v0.3y.z is always padded to two digits, with a leading zero if needed), while v2.y.z will be displayed as v0.y.z.
 * See the [Community page](https://prometheus.io/community) for how to reach the Prometheus developers and users on various communication channels.

 ## Contributing